June - September

 The only hiking trails around here were carved out many years ago from large caribou herds, and we use them every day.

-If we are not on an old caribou trail we are walking over untouched tundra which can be very wet, so come prepared with good hiking boots.
+If we are not on an old caribou trail we are walking over untouched tundra which can be very wet sometimes, so come prepared with good hiking boots.

-With custom-tailored options to accommodate anyone from the novice hiker to the experienced cross-country trekker, you will find many trails and hiking opportunities, ranging from a 10 minute walk up Blueberry Hill for an unmatched view of Denali, to a multi-day back-country excursion deep into the heart of the majestic Talkeetna Mountains.
+With custom-tailored options to accommodate anyone from the novice hiker to the experienced cross-country trekker, we have many trails and hiking opportunities, ranging from a 10 minute walk up Blueberry Hill for an unmatched view of Denali, to a multi-day back-country excursion deep in the heart of the majestic Talkeetna Mountains.

-Some other ideas may include hiking to one of the nearby lakes, streams, or beaver ponds to observe the wildlife, or just to enjoy the cool, clear mountain waters and bask in the scenery around you.
+Our guided day trips include hiking to nearby lakes, plateaus, streams, or beaver ponds to observe the wildlife, or just enjoy the cool, pristine mountain air and bask in the scenery around you.